ZigaSajovic/CppML/docs/reference/TypeTraits/IfValidOr.md

 template <typename _T>
 using GetType = typename _T::ValueType;

-using T0 = ml::Invoke<ml::IfValidOr<>,
+using T0 = ml::f<ml::IfValidOr<>,
                  ml::None,       // Default
                  ml::F<GetType>, // make GetType a metafunction
                  A               // type for which to check
                  >;
-using T1 = ml::Invoke<ml::IfValidOr<>,
+using T1 = ml::f<ml::IfValidOr<>,
                  ml::None,       // Default
                  ml::F<GetType>, // make GetType a metafunction
                  B               // type for which to check
                  >;
 static_assert( std::is_same_v<
                           T0, int>);
 static_assert( std::is_same_v<